About Us

 Becoming a Key Part of Denver Days

 From its third year on, the Taste of Ethiopia Festival became part of Denver Days, a city-wide initiative launched by former Mayor Michael Hancock to celebrate and strengthen community bonds.
 Denver Days promotes neighborhood gatherings across Denver during the first weekend of August, focusing on community spirit and engagement.
+The inclusion of the Taste of Ethiopia in Denver Days allowed the festival to reach a broader audience and deepen its presence across the city.
+This partnership continued through 2023, after which the festival transitioned out of Denver Days due to outgrowing the program’s capacity.

 Navigating Challenges

 After a 3-year break from in-person events, the festival returned in 2023 to Parkfield Lake Park, to an overwhelming public response and record-breaking attendance, proving that the community’s love for the festival remained strong.
-For 10 years now, the Taste of Ethiopia Festival has become a cherished tradition in Denver, standing as a cornerstone of the city’s summer calendar.
+In 2024, we celebrated our 10-year anniversary with a two-day festival that marked another historic moment.